fbpx

 Absentmindedness and Transience

 These two conditions are a normal part of aging according to Harvard Medical School.
-Absentmindedness relates to the focus of your brain, which could be like forgetting an appointment because your mind was not preoccupied with the thought of it.
+Absentmindedness relates to the focus of your brain, which could be like forgetting an appointment because your mind is not preoccupied with the thought of it.
 Transience describes the situation when individuals forget memories over time.
 This is just the brain removing unnecessary memories and making space for new ones.

 Forgetfulness and Mental Issues